miguelaraujocastro/miguelaraujocastro/README.md

 - I’m currently learning **React**

-- All of my best projects are available too, at my website: [https://miguelcastro-portfolio.netlify.app](https://miguelcastro-portfolio.netlify.app)
+- I’m rolling out version 2.0 of my website with a brand-new layout and added projects.
+You can view the current site here: [https://miguelcastro-portfolio.netlify.app](https://miguelcastro-portfolio.netlify.app)

 - How to reach me: **miguel.castroo1115@gmail.com**